Last updated

 Reinebringen is a steep coastal mountain above Reine village in Lofoten.
-Nearly 2000 stone steps, built by Nepalese Sherpas, carry you from sea level to a summit ridge overlooking the Reinefjord.
-The view from the top is the postcard image of Lofoten: the fishing villages of Reine, Sakrisøy, and Hamnøy connected by slender bridges over deep blue water, ringed by granite peaks that drop straight into the Norwegian Sea.
+Nearly 2,000 stone steps, built by Nepalese Sherpas between 2016 and 2021, carry you from sea level to a summit ridge overlooking Reinefjorden.
+The view from the top is the postcard image of Lofoten: the fishing villages of Reine, Sakrisøy, and Hamnøy connected by slender bridges over deep blue water, ringed by granite peaks that drop straight into the Vestfjord.

-Check the sky before you start.
 If clouds are sitting low or fog is rolling in, skip it.
-The climb is steep and continuous.
-The only reason to do it is the view.
-On an overcast day you'll stare into grey nothing from a narrow, windswept ridge.
+The climb is steep and continuous, not an experience in itself, the only reason to do it is the view.
+On an overcast day you're rewarded with sore legs and a view of grey nothing from a narrow, windswept ridge.
 Wait for a clear window, even if it means rearranging your schedule.
-Lofoten weather shifts fast.
-A bad morning can turn into a perfect evening.
+Lofoten weather shifts fast, and a bad morning can turn into a perfect evening.

 The trail itself is almost entirely stone staircase.
 No scrambling, no route-finding, no technical gear.
-Just stairs.
-Lots of stairs.
+Just lots of stairs.
 Your calves will burn within the first fifteen minutes and your knees will remind you of every step on the way down.
-Stone seating areas are built into the staircase at intervals, and you'll use them.
-Bring more water than you think you need.
-There's nothing on the mountain and no shade.
+Walking poles will be useful here.

 The summit ridge is narrow and has no safety barriers.
-When it's crowded, which it will be on any sunny afternoon between June and August, you're sharing that narrow space with dozens of people jockeying for photo positions.
+When it's crowded, and it will be on any sunny afternoon between June and August, you're sharing that narrow space with dozens of people jockeying for photo positions.
 It can feel precarious.
-Rain makes the stone steps slick and the ridge section muddier, so dry conditions are strongly preferred.
+Rain makes the stone steps slick and the ridge section muddier, dry conditions is important.

 Use the public restrooms in Reine before you start.
 There are no toilet facilities at the trailhead or anywhere on the mountain.

 The view from the summit is one of the broadest coastal panoramas in Norway.
-The geometry of the fjord, the bridges linking the islands, the colour contrast between dark granite and turquoise water.
-On a clear day it delivers.
-On a cloudy day it's a hard stair workout with no view.
+The fjord, the bridges linking the islands, the colour contrast between dark granite and turquoise water.
+On a clear day it delivers everything the photos promise.

 Hike during the midnight sun period starting at 21:00 or later.
 You get better light for photos and a fraction of the daytime crowds.